Not general studies or critical thinking.

 Access to HE Diploma

-45 credits at level 3, which must be at distinction + GCSEs, as above.
+45 credits at level 3, which must be at distinction + 5 GCSEs including Maths and English.
 We strongly advise you to contact the School to discuss the suitability of your chosen Access course.
-We consider Access Courses to be suitable for mature applicants (21 plus) who have been out of full-time education and have had no previous access to higher education.

-34 points overall, including 3 higher level subjects at minimum of grade 5
+34 points overall (16 at higher level) including 3 higher level subjects at minimum of grade 5

 Irish Highers (Leaving Certificate)